 During this step processing details of each module of the structure, charts are recorded using structured language like decision table, etc.

 - Recording data flow:

-From the information extracted in step-3 and step-4, set of data flow diagrams are derived to show the flow of data among the processes.
+From the information extracted in step-3 and step-4, a set of data flow diagrams is derived to show the flow of data among the processes.